How to support liver enzyme balance naturally

 Choline will help your brain make acetylcholine, a neurotransmitter that calms nerves, dilates blood vessels, and regulates heart rhythm.

-Add to this routine the tips and supplements that help detoxify the liver, and you will overcome liver damage quickly.
+Add to this routine the tips and supplements that help cleanse the liver, and you will overcome liver imbalance quickly.

 What is sgot in blood test?